George K. Sanderson: First Custer battlefield memorial

 The monument on Custer's hill, containing all the bones found on the field.

 Instead of disturbing any remains, I carefully remounded all graves that could be found.
 At each grave a stake was driven, where those that had previously placed had fallen.
 Newspaper reports to the effect that bodies still lay exposed are sensational.
 From a careful searching of the entire ground the remains now buried beneath the mound were all that could be found.
 I believe the large number of horse bones lying over the field have given rise to some of such statements, and to prevent any such statements being made in the future, I had all the horse bones gathered together and placed in the mound where they can not be readily disturbed by curiosity seekers.

 The ground to the north and east of the field was well searched for six miles in each direction, but no trace of any remains were found, nor anything to indicate that any persons were killed in that direction.
-The whole field now presents a perfectly clean appearance, each grave being remounded and all animal bones removed. ...it should be done as soon as practicable.
+The maintenance of the field is complete.
+Each grave has been reshaped with new soil, and all animal bones have been cleared from the site.
+This work was scheduled to be finished as early as possible.